 Fading of the colors on these flags means that the prayers were carried by the breeze.
 Color fading from the flags is considered auspicious.

-10. The auspicious time to put up a flag is during the Chinese New Year
+10. The Auspicious Time to Put up a Flag is During the Tibetan New Year

-With hundreds of years' history, hanging prayer flag has become a traditional customs in Tibetan regions, which is a self-cultivation way.
+For hundreds of years of history, hanging prayer flags has become a traditional custom in Tibetan regions, which is a self-cultivation way.
 They believe that God will help those who hang prayer flags.

 Unveiling the Mystery of Longda